iotaledger/integration-services/api/usage-ssi-bridge.md

 ## Use cases
 ### Secure goods distribution
 #### Use case 1.
-Delivery organization identity and scanners verification
+Delivery company identity and scanners verification

 __Problem__: Protection of Delivery: avoid goods being handled by unauthorised carriers; avoid threats and frauds in the distribution chain.